Closed

 Directions

-From Anchorage, go south on Seward Highway approximately 100 miles to Crown Point.
-At Milepost 24.2, turn onto Trail River Road and continue for 2 miles to the campground.
+From Anchorage, drive south on Seward Highway approximately 100 miles.
+Turn at Milepost 24.2 onto Trail River Road and continue 2 miles to the campground.
+Located 24 miles north of Seward and 40 miles east of Cooper Landing.

 Amenities